brian1917/workload-identifier/README.md

 * **env** - Illumio environment label be assigned.
 * **loc** - Illumio location label to be assigned.

+## Optional Input CSV for Location and Environment Identification based on Subnet
+You can use the `-snet` parameter to specific a CSV file with the following columns:
+* Network (CIDR notation)
+* Location Label
+* Environment Label
+If used, Environment and Location labels are pulled from here based on IP address being in the subnet.

-## Hostname Resolution
+## Name Resolution
 When an unmanaged workload is identified, the tool will attempt to resolve its hostname.
-The default allows for 1 second to resolve the hostname.
+The default allows for 1000 ms to resolve the hostname.
 It can be changed via the `-time` flag.
 If the hostname cannot be found, the output will use the name from the input file and the IP address.
 For example, `ldap - 10.0.80.3`